46 Peruvian Slang Words That’ll Help You Fit in With the Locals

 Necesito un médico al toque.
 (I need a doctor right away.)

-This literally means “roast” but actually is used to say that someone is angry.
+This literally means “roast” but is used to say that someone is angry.

 Mi padre está asado porque llegué tarde a casa.
 (My dad is angry because I came home late.)

-While this translates directly to “pumpkin,” this is also a way to call someone dumb or empty-headed.
+While this word translates directly to “pumpkin,” it’s also a way to call someone dumb or empty-headed.

 Sara es una calabaza; se olvidó de su tarea.
 (Sara is dumb, she forgot about her homework.)